MikeFindsThings/canvas-enhancement-suite/README.md

 Canvas LMS can be slow and combersome to use.
 Simple tasks like finding and downloading files for classess takes longer than they shuold.

-Please feel free to suggest features that would make Canvas more usable as a student.
+Please feel free to suggest features that would make Canvas more usable as a student (or instructor!).

 As of now planned helpful features include:
   - Downloading files for classes